 I don’t care to know.
 I probably won’t know until the day of, but I sure as heck have my Superbowl food squared away.

-You guys, buffalo hummus chicken waffle bites…they’re like all the goodness of a buffalo chicken wing combined with the carby deliciousness of waffles and gooey melted cheddar cheese.
+You guys, buffalo hummus chicken waffle bites…they’re like all the goodness of a buffalo chicken wing (or air fryer buffalo chicken tenders) combined with the carby deliciousness of waffles and gooey melted cheddar cheese.

 To keep things slightly healthier on the chicken side, I used Sabra classic hummus to make it chicken salad-like.